 • if you copy from WORD, please be aware of messy HTML and discuss ideas for not leaving a mess.

-• Use our Canadian way of spelling (eg. colour vs. color) - reference
+• Use Canadian spelling (eg. colour vs. color) - reference

 Back to top